 Upgrading to Drupal 9 using the Migrate API

-As Drupal 7 end-of-life approaches and with almost 64% of users still using this version, Mauricio Dinarte from Agaric delivered a relevant and informative presentation.
+With almost 64% of users still using Drupal 7, Mauricio Dinarte from Agaric delivered a relevant and informative presentation.

 Moving from any website framework/CMS is usually challenging - Drupal makes it easy.
 It offers a suite of tools that allow you to migrate content from any source, transform it as required, and import it into your new Drupal system.